julie-ng/azure-nodejs-demo/azure-pipelines/README.md

 ### Environment Specific Variables

+_**Note**: this is no longer used since switching to environment specific pipelines, but kept here for reference._

 Some parameters, e.g. app name are dependent on the deployment target environment.
 Using conditionals at `stages:` scope, the defaults are overwritten.

 ```yaml